fbpx

 The Hyundai Ioniq 5 should be a reasonably cheap car to own and run, according to whole-life cost data provided exclusively to The Car Expert by our technical partner, Clear Vehicle Data.

-Electrical efficiency (the EV equivalent of miles per gallon for a petrol or diesel car) is average, but decent battery sizes mean that the Ioniq 5 still gives plenty of range between charges.
+Electrical efficiency (the EV equivalent of miles per gallon for a petrol or diesel car) is poor, but decent battery sizes mean that the Ioniq 5 still gives plenty of range between charges.
+It’s also still considerably cheaper to run than a petrol or diesel car, assuming you have the ability to charge at home rather than relying on public charging.

 Recalls